 To open a Wealthify Investment ISA or general investing account, you must be 18 or over and a resident of the UK.

-Unlike other robo advisers, Wealthify require a low minimum investment of just £1, which is great for those who are new to investing and just want to dip their toe in.
+Unlike other robo advisers, Wealthify requires a low minimum investment of just £1, which is great for those who are new to investing and just want to dip their toe in.

 You should be able to set up a ISA or general investing account in 10 minutes or so via their website.

 After filling in some personal details, you tell Wealthify how much you have to invest, your financial goals and attitude to risk.
 This information will help Wealthify match you to an investment style – cautious, tentative, confident, ambitious or adventurous.

 With both ISAs and general investing, you can choose between an original or ethical theme of investing.
 Ethical investing aims to avoid harmful activities (e.g. tobacco, gambling, weapons and adult entertainment) and opts for companies who take their environmental and social responsibilities seriously.